lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

 **7. Click search.**
 At lower left, click the blue button named "Search".
 Leave the default row limit.

 **8. Review the results**.
-This search returns 8579 matching objects.
+This search returns the default columns from the Object table for the matching objects.

 .. figure:: images/portal-102-4-4.png
     :name: portal-102-4-4